aikaterna/aikaterna-cogs/README.md

 inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.

+luigipoker - Play the Luigi Poker minigame from New Super Mario Brothers.
+Ported from the v2 version written by themario30.

 noflippedtables - A v3 port of irdumb's v2 cog with a little extra surprise included.
 Unflip all the tables.

 nolinks - A very blunt hammer to remove anything that looks like a link.
 Roles can be whitelisted and it can watch multiple channels.